radhey-nayak/Image_difference_check/README.md

 [other instructions are inside program]
-For any question reachout to me https://www.linkedin.com/in/radhashyam-nayak-21b776195 :)
+For any question reach out to me https://www.linkedin.com/in/radhashyam-nayak-21b776195 :)